toasted226/colourful-assembly-language/README.md

 This section will cover the preprocessing step in the compilation process.
 This information will help you write CASSEL code that generates cleaner and more efficient C++ code.

 ### String Optimisation
-CASSEL has a string optimisation feature in which assignment registers followed by output registers that have consecutive matching variable addresses instead generate a string variable in C++.
+CASSEL has a string optimisation feature in which assignment opcodes followed by output opcodes that have consecutive matching variable addresses instead generate a string variable in C++.
 This is to avoid repeatedly creating int variables and printing out their char conversions.

-For this to work, there must be at least 2 assignment registers followed by corresponding output registers.
-You can still have unrelated assignment or output registers before or after these string-optimised sections, they will be safely ignored as regular registers.
+For this to work, there must be at least 2 assignment opcodes followed by corresponding output opcodes.
+You can still have unrelated assignment or output opcodes before or after these string-optimised sections, they will be safely ignored as regular opcodes.

 Example:
-In the following example, you can see that there are 3 assignments followed by 3 outputs, each variable address in the assignment registers corresponding to addresses in the output registers.
-Refer to the [documentation](##Documentation) for more information on how the assignment and output registers work.
+In the following example, you can see that there are 3 assignments followed by 3 outputs, each variable address in the assignment opcodes corresponding to addresses in the output opcodes.
+Refer to the [documentation](##Documentation) for more information on how the assignment and output opcodes work.

 CASSEL (HTML Colour Code Translation)
 ```CASSEL